Menu

 Cardiovascular Health

-• Blood Pressure Regulation: Adequate sleep helps regulate blood pressure.
-During deep sleep, blood pressure tends to decrease, giving the cardiovascular system a chance to rest and recover.
-Chronic sleep deprivation or poor sleep quality can lead to sustained high blood pressure, increasing the risk of hypertension and cardiovascular diseases.
+• Blood Pressure Regulation - During deep sleep, blood pressure naturally declines, giving the cardiovascular system a much-needed rest and recovery period.
+In contrast, chronic sleep deprivation can lead to consistently elevated blood pressure, thereby increasing the risk of hypertension and related cardiovascular conditions.

-• Memory Acquisition: During the sleep cycle, particularly during slow-wave sleep (SWS) and rapid eye movement (REM) sleep, the brain consolidates newly acquired information.
-Quality sleep helps enhance the encoding of memories and the transfer of information from short-term to long-term memory storage.
+• Memory Acquisition: During slow-wave and REM sleep, the brain consolidates new information, strengthening encoding and transferring memories from short-term to long-term storage.

 Psychological Health